Thoracic Aortic Aneurysm and Aortic Dissection

 bones, and organs onto film.

 Arteriogram (angiogram).
-This is an X-ray image of the blood vessels that is used to evaluate various conditions,
+This is an X-ray image of the blood vessels that is used to assess conditions such

-such as aneurysm, narrowing of the blood vessel, or blockages.
-A dye (contrast) will
+as aneurysm, narrowing of the blood vessel, or blockages.
+A dye (contrast) will be

 vessels visible on an X-ray.